Submit your watchOS apps to the App Store.

-watchOS 6 lets you leverage the power of iOS frameworks and technologies to create a fully independent app experience on Apple Watch.
-And for the first time, you can build an app just for Apple Watch, without a companion app on iOS.
+watchOS 6 and later let you leverage the power of iOS frameworks and technologies to create a fully independent app experience on Apple Watch.
+You can even build an app just for Apple Watch, without a companion app on iOS.

 Get your product page ready.